mecRobLabUniud/franka_emika_ws/README.md

 * **Aruco marker**

 ## Initialize the robot
-Switch on the robot controller manually
+Switch on the robot controller manually.
-Set Ethernet(enp4s0) on the top-right corner of the screen to "Right robot" On Chrome, search the Desk page by digiting ip "172.16.0.2" in the URL search bar If the page would be recognized as unsecure, click option on advanced options ad proceed the same Click the "Unlock" icon under the section "Joints" in the right side of the page If the robot light is blue, robot is ready to work
+Set Ethernet(enp4s0) on the top-right corner of the screen to "Right robot".
+On Chrome, search the Desk page by digiting ip "172.16.0.2" in the URL search bar.
+If the page would be recognized as unsecure, click option on advanced options ad proceed the same.
+Click the "Unlock" icon under the section "Joints" in the right side of the page.
+If the robot light is blue, robot is ready to work.
-If the robot light is white, robot is in free-ride mode, and you got to unlock the change mode button on the desk To move robot in free-ride mode you got to grab the end effector and press at the same time the two buttons placed on it Then you can move the robot as yuo want by pulling and pushing it
+If the robot light is white, robot is in free-ride mode, and you got to unlock the change mode button on the desk.
+To move robot in free-ride mode you got to grab the end effector and press at the same time the two buttons placed on it.
+Then you can move the robot as yuo want by pulling and pushing it.

 ## Marker calibration
-You don't have to perform the marker calibration in case you haven't moved it Place the calibration tool (plastic cone with round base, grey or black) in the end effector with the screws Press the change mode button on the desk to enable free-ride mode (robot light should be white) To calibrate, write on terminal:
+You don't have to perform the marker calibration in case you haven't moved it.
+Place the calibration tool (plastic cone with round base, grey or black) in the end effector with the screws.
+Press the change mode button on the desk to enable free-ride mode (robot light should be white).
+To calibrate, write on terminal:
 ```shell script
 roslaunch collision_avoidance marker.launch
 ```
-Then follow the instructions
+Then follow the instructions.

 Camera calibration:
-Connect the camera to an Usb 3.0 port (blue ones) of this PC To check that the marker is inside the range of view of the camera,write on terminal:
+Connect the camera to an Usb 3.0 port (blue ones) of this PC.
+To check that the marker is inside the range of view of the camera,write on terminal:
 ```shell script
 realsense-viewer
 ```
-Switch on the streaming turning on the RGB Camera icon Adjust manually the camera until the marker is displayed and than you can close the program To calibrate, write on terminal:
+Switch on the streaming turning on the RGB Camera icon.
+Adjust manually the camera until the marker is displayed and than you can close the program.
+To calibrate, write on terminal:
 ```shell script
 roslaunch collision_avoidance calibrator.launch